 |

-20th CENTURY RESTORATION: In 1892 a group of Franciscans from Zacatecas, Mexico sought refuge
+20th CENTURY RESTORATION In 1892 a group of Franciscans from Zacatecas, Mexico sought refuge

-referred to as the rebuilder of the mission.
+as the "Rebuilder of the Mission."
 From 1892 to 1912, Fr.
 O’Keefe repaired the

 accumulated over the years.
 In 1984 a restoration effort to stabilize and preserve the

-to unearth the past.
+ongoing process, and archaeological investigations continue to unearth the past.

 |